pt9999/fixlang-minilib-collection/docs/Minilib.Collection.RBTree.md

 #### insert

-Type: `[a : Std::LessThan, a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> Minilib.Collection.RBTree::RBNode::RBNode a -> Minilib.Collection.RBTree::RBNode::RBNode a`
+Type: `[a : Std::LessThan, a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> Minilib.Collection.RBTree::RBNode::RBNode a -> (Std::I64, Minilib.Collection.RBTree::RBNode::RBNode a)`

 `node.insert(x)` inserts an element `x` using default `LessThan` ordering.
+Returns the size difference and the changed node.
 If `node` already contains an element `y` equivalent to `x`, ie. `!(x < y) && !(y < x)` is true, then `y` is replaced with `x`.

 #### insert_lt

-Type: `[a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> (a -> a -> Std::Bool) -> Minilib.Collection.RBTree::RBNode::RBNode a -> Minilib.Collection.RBTree::RBNode::RBNode a`
+Type: `[a : Minilib.Collection.RBTree::RBNode::RBNodeElem] a -> (a -> a -> Std::Bool) -> Minilib.Collection.RBTree::RBNode::RBNode a -> (Std::I64, Minilib.Collection.RBTree::RBNode::RBNode a)`

 `node.insert_lt(x, less_than)` inserts an element `x` using `less_than` ordering.
+Returns the size difference and the changed node.
 If `node` already contains an element `y` equivalent to `x`, ie. `!less_than(x,y) && !less_than(y,x)` is true, then `y` is replaced with `x`.